Nihang Law Professional Corporation Logo

 A few key themes emerge:

-- CEC-Focused Pathways – With nine rounds and consistently high cut-off scores (in the 518–547 CRS range), IRCC is clearly prioritizing candidates with Canadian work experience.
+1. CEC-Focused Pathways – With 11 rounds and consistently high cut-off scores (in the 518–547 CRS range), IRCC is clearly prioritizing candidates with Canadian work experience.
 This aligns with the plan’s focus on transitioning temporary residents already in the country to permanent status.

 CEC Draws in 2025: An Overview

-As of October 2, 2025, the Canadian Experience Class has seen nine draws, issuing a total of 21,850 Invitations to Apply (ITAs), per IRCC’s published round data.
-CRS cut-offs have generally remained high, ranging between the low 520s and mid-540s earlier in the year, before stabilizing around 534 in the most recent draws in August, September, and October.
+As of November 12, 2025, the Canadian Experience Class has seen 12 draws, issuing a total of 23,850 Invitations to Apply (ITAs), per IRCC’s published round data.
+CRS cut-offs have generally remained high, ranging between the low 520s and mid-540s earlier in the year, before stabilizing around 533–534 in recent months.

-- Summer 2025 brought consistency.
-In June and July, CEC draws hovered at 3,000 ITAs, again with CRS scores above 520.
+2. Mid-Year – Consistency: During June and July, CEC rounds averaged 3,000 ITAs with CRS scores above 520.

 How This Connects to the 2025–2027 Immigration Levels Plan